nextflow-io/nextflow/docs/dsl2.md

 ### Workflow definition

-The `workflow` keyword allows the definition of sub-workflow components that enclose the invocation of one or more processes and operators:
+The `workflow` keyword allows the definition of sub-workflow components that enclose the invocation of one or more processes and/or operators:

 ```groovy
 workflow my_pipeline {